nativewind/nativewind/README.md

 | -------------- | ---------------------- | -------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
 | platform       | `native`, `web`        | `native`             | Specifies how the className is transformed (see [platforms](https://github.com/marklawlor/tailwindcss-react-native/blob/main/docs/platforms.md)<br/><br />You can also use `native-inline`, `native-context` to debug `native` |
 | tailwindConfig | Path relative to `cwd` | `tailwind.config.js` | Provide a custom `tailwind.config.js`.
 Useful for setting different settings per platform.                                                                                                                                     |

-## How it works

-Under the hood, `tailwindcss-react-native` performs these general steps

-1. Use `postcss` to compile the classes using `tailwindcss` and other plugins
-1. Convert the CSS styles to the platform specific styles (eg using `StyleSheet.create` for native)
-1. Remove the `className` attribute and replace/merge it with the `style` attribute
-1. Utilises a `react` hook for matching media queries.

-For detailed explaination see [the platforms documentation](https://github.com/marklawlor/tailwindcss-react-native/blob/main/docs/platforms.md) for a more detailed explaination)